yash6967/StackHack_final/bookingwebapp/README.md

 - MongoDB

-### Other Tools or Services

-- Nodemailer for sending emails

 ## Roles

+- **Customer**: Can browse and book available movies and showtimes.
 - **Admin**: Can perform CRUD operations for movies, theaters, and showtimes.
 - **Super Admin**: Can update any user's role from customer to admin and vice versa.
-- **Customer**: Can browse and book available movies and showtimes.

 ## Installation and Setup